 Instead, we’re focusing on the specific things you’ll need to make your trip to Costa Rica as wonderful and memorable as possible, so you don’t look back and cringe because you got a horrible ear infection and spent the rest of your vacation miserable.
 (Why yes: that is how I spent the second half of my 3rd trip to Costa Rica.)

 In this essential Costa Rica packing list, we’re including everything you need to bring to stay cool, comfortable, bug-bite-free and blissfully un-sunburnt.
 Let’s go!

-Need some help packing for your next adventure?
-We’ve created 5 FREE Printable Packing Lists with everything you need to plan your next trip.
+Need some help packing?
+We’ve created a FREE Printable Packing List with everything you need to plan your trip to Costa Rica.
 We’ll also send our favorite travel tips straight to your inbox!
 Just sign up below.